How to Count Your Baby's Kicks, and Why is It So Important?

-While the word “normal” differs from baby to baby, and activity patterns are unique and different to every foetus, keeping track of your daily kick counting sessions will enable you with a sense of what your baby usually does.
+While the word “normal” differs from baby to baby, and activity patterns are unique and different to every foetus, keeping track of your daily kick-counting sessions will enable you to have a sense of what your baby usually does.

 - Any change in movement patterns (it starts to take longer than usual to record ten kicks).

 - Any feeling that something is “off” with regard to your baby’s movements.
 When in doubt, contact your doctor.
-Pay attention to that mummy-sense.
+Pay attention to that mum sense.
 It’s there for a reason, and it is usually right!
 As the adage goes, it is always better to be safe than sorry.

 Contrary to the popular belief that babies kick lesser towards the end of your pregnancy, you may experience a difference in movement with less sharp kicking and more rolling.